 As your main contact with the ground, your tyres are the single component that can make the biggest difference to your ride.
 Think about how suited your tyres are to the course: is it likely to be wet or dry, rough or smooth, and how much is off-road vs road?

-There’s plenty of choice when it comes to gravel rubber, including different wheel sizes and a broad range of tyre widths, so take a look at our guide to the best gravel tyres to narrow down your options.
+There’s plenty of choice when it comes to gravel racing tyres, including different wheel sizes and a broad range of tyre widths, so take a look at our guide to the best gravel tyres to narrow down your options.

 If you haven’t yet ditched your inner tubes, consider switching to tubeless tyres.
 Investing in a tubeless setup can give you increased puncture protection and will also allow you to run lower tyre pressures for better grip.
 Both are important for off-road riding.

 Tyre pressure can also be an important factor in how you and your bike fare, so it’s worth establishing the optimum gravel tyre pressure for you, your bike and the terrain.